MikeHeiber/KMC_Lattice_example/README.md

-# KMC_Lattice_example v1.1-beta
+# KMC_Lattice_example
-This object-oriented C++11 software tool provides a simple demonstration of how to use the [KMC_Lattice package](https://github.com/MikeHeiber/KMC_Lattice) to create a lattice kinetic Monte Carlo simulation.
+This object-oriented C++11 software tool provides a simple demonstration of how to use v2.0 of the [KMC_Lattice package](https://github.com/MikeHeiber/KMC_Lattice) to create a cubic lattice kinetic Monte Carlo simulation.
 This example shows how to extend the base classes in the KMC_Lattice package to simulate exciton creation, diffusion, and decay in an organic semiconducting material.
 One could also use this as a simple random-walk simulation.

 ### Compiling
 This software packages makes use of a number of feaures added in C++11, so your compiler must support the C++11 standard.